edrlab/bd-comics-manga/README.md

 A BD, comics or manga contains a sequence of pages, often grouped in chapters.
 A traditional page contains a panel group, and panels contain speech balloons and captions.
 The boundaries between panels/balloons/captions can be ambiguous and they may overlap (e.g. a character in a panel with its arm in the adjacent panel; or a balloon going out of its source panel).
 Publications can be grouped in series and may belong to ebook collections.

-We'll use therefore the following terms:
+We'll use therefore the following terms for publications:

 * *visual narrative* (narration visuelle) (nom ombrelle) : the kind of publication we a studying; covers BD, comics,  graphic novels, mangas etc. A publication has a set of metadata and a reading order.
+* *section*: a set of pages, which constitutes a reading unit.
+A chapter is a type of section.
+A section may have its own set of metadata, including a thumbnail (useful to ease the navigation in a strip).
 * *page*: a "step" in the reading experience.
 Chosen because it relates to the notion of print "page" or Web "page".
 * *region*: a (usually square) region of interest that can be defined in a page around a *panel* (case), *balloon* (bulle), *caption* (légende) or any combination thereof.

-* *section*: a set of pages, which constitutes a reading unit.
-A chapter is a type of section.
-A section may have its own set of metadata, including a thumbnail (useful to ease the navigation in a strip).
+Plus these terms for sets of publications:
 * *series*: a set of publications belonging to the same narrative arc (usually ordered).
 * *collection*: a set of publications grouped by its publisher (usually unordered)